 To be considered for a level change from a PAP, AP, Dual Credit or OnRamps course, the student must have made a sincere effort to succeed by attending tutorials, completing his/her work, completed available re-assessment, conferenced with his/her teacher, and recognized that Dual/AP courses have a 1.3 multiplier, PAP courses have a 1.2 multiplier, and academic courses have a 1.1 multiplier.
 A parent conference with the teacher is recommended before a level change.
 Course level changes will be considered at the end of the 3rd week (PR1) and at the end of the 1st six weeks (SW1) and at the end of the 1st semester with a completed campus drop form.
-Level changes for semester only courses will be considered at the end of the 3rd week (PR1 or PR4) and at the end of the 1st six weeks (SW1 or SW4).
+Level changes for semester only courses will be considered at the end of the 1st six weeks (SW1 or SW4).
 See campus counselor for course change form for specific and additional information.